Zverik/regional/README.md

 On a 16.5 GB database without this script planet diffs amounted to 600-650 MB daily.
 After the script was installed, the daily increase fell to 140 MB.

+This script needs `python-psycopg2` and `python-shapely` packages installed.